Nivalyx/osu-wiki/wiki/Featured_Artists/Featured_Artist_Showcase_Beatmaps/en.md

 As the Guild itself was running on a closed, application-based entry in its early days, access to upcoming featured artist contents were only restricted a handful of mappers who are predominantly of the [osu!](wiki/Game_mode/osu!) game mode for a while.
 However, [the Guild's shift to an open and automated entry system in early 2019](wiki/Mapping_and_Modding_Timeline#march.5) has gradually allowed more and more mappers to be able to create showcase beatmaps for future featured artists regardless of their game mode given that they have either reached Tier 1 (or higher) in [guild rank](/wiki/Mappers_Guild#rewards) or have previously taken part in some certain [guild quests](wiki/Mappers_Guild#quests).

-Starting from [MYUKKE.'s featured artist announcement](https://osu.ppy.sh/home/news/2020-12-05-new-featured-artist-myukke) in December 2020 onwards, new featured artist announcement posts also began to feature a short preview video with these showcase beatmaps as the headline.
+Starting from [MYUKKE.'s featured artist announcement](https://osu.ppy.sh/home/news/2020-12-05-new-featured-artist-myukke) in December 2020 onwards, new featured artist announcement posts also began to feature a short preview video with these showcase beatmaps as their headline.

 [o!s]: /wiki/shared/mode/osu.png "osu!"
 [o!t]: /wiki/shared/mode/taiko.png "osu!taiko"